zeroluck/docs/sources/articles/salesforce-sso.md

 ## Prepare Gluu Server

 * How to create SAML trust relationship is available [here](http://www.gluu.org/docs/admin-guide/saml/outbound-saml/#saml-trust-relationship).
-* Grab Salesforce metadata from Salesforce site.
-There is an option named 'Download Metadata' there.
+* Grab Salesforce.com metadata from the Salesforce.com website.
+There is an option named 'Download Metadata':
-  * Modify Salesforce metadata a bit:
+  * Modify Salesforce.com metadata a bit:
     * Remove _AuthnRequestsSigned=“true”_ from metadata.
     * Save metadata
 * Create Trust Relationship:
   * _Display Name_: Anything, whichever is easier for you to recognize this trust relationship.
   * _Description_: Anything, whichever is easier for you to recognize this trust relationship
   * _Metadata Type_: 'File'
-  * Upload salesforce's metadata ( your modified one )
+  * Upload salesforce's metadata (your modified one)
   * Releases attributes: TransientID and Email
   * 'Add' this trust
-  * Configure Specific Relying: It can be done from Gluu Server's GUI ( named: oxTrust )
+  * Configure Specific Relying: It can be done from Gluu Server's GUI (named: oxTrust)
     * Select 'SAML2SSO'
         * includeAttributeStatement: Enabled
         * assertionLifetime: keep the default one